ironbar/orangutan/reports/04_Modeling.md

 They pass the positions of the objects directly to the agent, so that is easier than our problem.

+#### Ensembling

+Today is the last day of the competition and I would like to try again the idea of ensembling.
+My goal is to maximize the internal validation score.
+However one possible advantage is that an ensemble should be more robust than a single agent and produce more reliable scores.

+I have prepared a naive ensemble with all the models from wba_prize trainings and a more selected one.
+I would also like to train with a bigger number of models.

 ### Results

 I have trained two non-recurrent models that are allowed to move backwards.